qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Normalcy bias means underreact** to new events, but **recency bias means overreact** to new events, which is the opposite of normalcy bias.
 These two are actually not conflicting.
 Which one takes effect initially is related to actual situation and existing beliefs (**confirmation bias**).
 When one person does not believe in a trend but the trend continued for a long time, **binary thinking** may make that person turn their belief 180 degrees and deeply believe in the trend.

+Relation between recency effect and primacy effect (first impression effect):

+- One firstly sees A, then after a long time, then sees B, recency effect tells that B has higher influence than A.
+- One firstly sees A, then sees B, then after a long time, primarcy effect tells A has higher influence than B.

 ### Framing effect